cyberbebebe/cs2-profit-checker/README.md

    - Select the folder where you unzipped the extension.
 4. Pin the extension and click the icon to open the dashboard!

+> **Note:** This tool provides a "Tax-like" report structure to assist with accounting, but it does not replace professional tax advice.
+Contact a specialist for clarification.

+## ℹ️ Important notes:

+1. Steam community market history will NOT fetch.
+There is a few reasons:

+- It have 500 transactions per request limit and you can't use filters to request only cs2 transactions
+- Requires to inspect every cs2(cs:go) item you sold or bought.
+This will lead to spam inspect apis of some services like csfloat or cs2trader.
+- You and I mostly buy and sell items on 3rd-party marketplaces.
+  I think is acceptable omission.

+2. Long fetching time.
+It fetches FULL transaction history from 2014 at each marketplace you set.
+The main 3 marketplaces that fetches really long are:
+   - Buff163 - 200 transactions per request (each take ~3 seconds)
+   - Youpin - 20 transactions per request
+   - CSMoney Market - 100 transactions per request

+3. DMarket have no AssetID and "metadata" (float, pattern, phase) in transactions made before September 2025.

+4. Skinport sales handling is a guess.
+I can't sell items here, so i can't check what fields for clean balance or fees skinport have for "Sale" transactions.

 ### Created for the CS2 trading community by a CS2 trader

 _Developed as an interesting challenge and a useful tool for enthusiasts._

-> **Note:** This tool provides a "Tax-like" report structure to assist with accounting, but it does not replace professional tax advice.
-Contact a specialist for clarification.